jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 ### Special Case: Short-Circuiting Zero Matches

-When no matches are found in the full-text index, and if the query contains no other filters, the final result will be empty.
-This case is optimized as a no-op, and returns early without ever scanning the Parquet data source.
+When no matches are returned by the full-text index, then zero rows are returned (because there are no other filters).
+Here we skip scanning the Parquet data source making this extremely efficient.

 ```text
 > SELECT id, title